-To formalise your placement at the university, you will need to sign a contract similar to the one below.
-Please read it carefully and seek clarification from SVP on any parts that are unclear.
+After the initial meet and greet, the SVP coordinator will arrange another meeting where the date that you can move into your accommodation (if you haven't already) and your initial class timetable is confirmed.
+The contact should be signed at this point.
+To formalise your placement at the university and to receive a stipend, you will need to sign a contract similar to the one below.
+Please read the contract carefully and seek clarification from SVP about any parts that are unclear.

-Sudan Volunteer Programme Sudan Volunteer Programme (SVP) Agreement between Volunteer and Host Instit ution Sudan Volunteer Programme ('SVP') is pleased to enter the following agreement ('the Agreement') with: SVP volunteer name: SVP volunteer name: ('the Volunteer') Host Institution name: ('the Institution') The Agreement takes effect on and ends on and ends on Countersignature of the Agreement indicates acceptance of all the terms and conditions below.
+Page 1 of 2

+Sudan Volunteer Programme (SVP) Agreement between INSERT COLLEGE NAME HERE and SVP Volunteer Teacher INSERT VOLUNTEER NAME HERE

+INTRODUCTION

+The Sudan Volunteer Programme (" SVP") is pleased to enter into the following agreement ("the Agreement") with from the INSERT COMMENCMENT DATE HERE

+INSERT COLLEGE NAME HERE ("the College") to receive SVP volunteer:

+INSERT VOLUNTEER NAME HERE ("the Volunteer")

+Countersignature of this Agreement indicates acceptance of all the terms and conditions of the Agreement.
 Please return a countersigned copy of the Agreement to SVP.

+BACKGROUND

-Background SVP is a UK-registered charity dedicated to sending native and near-native speakers of English to Sudan to support English language teaching at public higher education institutions.
-SVP's Sudan office is located in the Bashir Nefeidi Building, Hashim Bey Street, Khartoum.
-The SVP nd the SVP Coordinator is Ahmed Bush.
-Both are a
+SVP is a registered charity in UK dedicated to sending native speakers of English to Sudan to support the teaching of English as a second language at schools, colleges and universities.
+SVP's Sudan office is located in Bashir Nefiedi Building, Hashim Bey Street, Khartoum.
+The SVP Coordinator of Volunteers in Sudan is Amjed Mohammed Hawaz: 0921061861 The SVP Programme Manager is Tim McVicar: 099 9668 422.
+Both Amjed Mohammed and Tim McVicar are authorised to sign on behalf of SVP.

-The Agreement
+THE AGREEMENT

+The parties agree as follows:

+1. SVP will issue an ID card to each volunteer/s in Arabic and English identifying them as an SVP volunteer working with the College.

-1. SVP will be responsible for arranging the legal residency of the Volunteer in Sudan and for obtaining any other legally required permits.
+2. SVP will be responsible for organising the legal residency of the Volunteer in Sudan and for obtaining travel permits and all other necessary legal requirements.